 Sophie’s heritage is Greek and grew up in Australia eating lots of pastitsio, souvlaki and vegemite sandwiches.
 This has enabled her to appreciate the diversity and expressions of both cultures.

 Sophie is a qualified Early Childhood Educator & a Certified Supervisor and has worked with children for many years.
 She has completed her Bachelor of Professional Writing and Publishing and has written and published over eight books for developing countries.
 Sophie has a Diploma of TESOL where she has put into practice while training teachers in developing countries as well as teaching children.
 Her Certificate IV in Training & Assessment has been valuable in assessing teachers and giving them ‘tools’ to use in the classroom.
-Sophie is a certified Food Safety Supervisor which is being used in her cooking workshops and pop up feasts and is currently completing her Diploma of Leadership & Management enabling her to put together a strong business portfolio.
+Sophie is a certified Food Safety Supervisor which is being used in her cooking workshops and pop up feasts and also recently completed her Diploma of Leadership & Management enabling her to put together a strong business portfolio.